tristankitto/ANDIE/README.md

 ## 4k Images
 ![Cosmic Cat](Test_images/cosmic_cat.jpg)
 This 3840 x 2160 image was used to test some of the more process intensive filters like Median Filter.
 Although they took a while to run, no issues were encountered.
+This was useful for testing different implementations that aid user experience when the run time for a particular operation is high.

 ## Corrupt Images
 Corrupt images fail to open in ANDIE.
 This has been fixed with exception handling, and an informative pop-up box will be prompted when it occurs.